whitemech/DeepDFA/README.md

 # DeepDFA
-Official repository for the paper "DeepDFA: a transparent neural network design for DFA induction" under review for the Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD23)
+Official repository for the paper "DeepDFA: a transparent neural network design for DFA induction" under review for the 20th International Conference on Principles of Knowledge Representation and Reasoning (KR2023)

 ## Requirements
 - Pythomata